IstiakFahim/kickstarter-analytics-pyspark/README.md

 # Kickstarter Project Success Prediction

 This project aims to predict the success or failure of **Kickstarter crowdfunding projects** using machine learning.
-It leverages **PySpark** for large-scale data processing and applies two machine learning models: **Logistic Regression** and **Random Forest**.
+It leverages **PySpark**, a powerful distributed computing framework, for large-scale data processing and applies two machine learning models: **Logistic Regression** and **Random Forest**.

 ## Project Overview

 Crowdfunding platforms like **Kickstarter** allow creators to bring their ideas to life by securing funding from backers.
-Predicting the success or failure of a project can offer valuable insights to both creators and backers.
-This project explores how machine learning can help make these predictions based on a variety of campaign features.
+Predicting the success or failure of these projects can offer valuable insights to both creators and backers.
+This project explores how machine learning, specifically using **PySpark**, can help make these predictions based on a variety of campaign features.

 ## Dataset